miekg/cf/cmd/cfgroup/cfgroup.1.md

 used for testing, but also useful to force cfgroup to parse a specific set of files.

 `-l`
-:   print all group to standard output.
+:   print all groups to standard output.

+`-r` *HOST*
+:   reverse lookup, show the classes for this specific host.

 ## See Also